Skip to content

 How Long Should I Be Off Work with Broken Ribs?

-If you or a loved one has fractured a bone from an accident, contact a personal injury lawyer at 844SeeMike Personal Injury Lawyers for a free consultation so we can help you recover from this experience and get fairly compensated.
+If you or a loved one has fractured a bone from an accident, contact a personal injury lawyer or a workers’ compensation attorney at 844SeeMike Personal Injury Lawyers for a free consultation so we can help you recover from this experience and get fairly compensated.

 Rib fractures may make daily activities difficult and/or painful and may make your job impossible, depending on the level of activity that it requires.
 The range of time that people return to work after suffering a broken rib varies greatly since all rib fractures vary, as well.
 Generally speaking, broken ribs heal within about six weeks.
 However, a number of people find it manageable to return to work before the six weeks are up.
 The most reliable indicator of when you can return to work after a rib fracture is by going by what your doctor tells you about your condition.